ELEMENTS OF THE STUDENT PROPOSAL

 How does your proposed project address questions or problems in the context of your proposal’s field(s) of study and your mentor’s research?
 (1,250 characters or less)

 For this question, the student should outline the basic reasons and goals for undertaking their project.
-They should introduce their topic, explain why it is important, and briefly state what key questions they aim to address through their proposed work.
+They should introduce their topic, explain why it is important, and briefly state the key questions they aim to address through their proposed work.
 They should address what they hope to accomplish or learn as a result of their research and describe the impact of their project.
+They should also explicitly indicate how their project relates to their mentor's research agenda; students are welcome to propose projects that relate only indirectly to their mentor's research, but the common interests that underlie the advising relationship should be made clear.

-An excellent response will describe how the proposed project addresses substantive questions or problems in the context of its field(s) of study and mentor's research* (*when applicable).
+An excellent response will describe how the proposed project addresses substantive questions or problems in the context of its field(s) of study and mentor's research.

 Academic & Supplemental Relevant Preparation: